getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 nelson.timeout = 4 seconds
 ```

 These are 100% functionally equivalent, and there is no prescription on what style you use where in your deployment of Nelson.
-This guide uses inline syntax for referencing specific fields, simply for compactness and readability in this guide.
-It is however recomended that the block syntax be used in production deployments, as the Nelson team believe it is more readable for most users.
+This guide uses inline syntax for referencing specific fields, simply for compactness and readability.
+It is however recommended that the block syntax be used in production deployments, as the Nelson team believe it is more readable for most users.

 ----